lenko-d/cyber-defence-agent/content/twitter_posts.md

 ### Success Metric
 🎉 CDA Achievement: Successfully implemented autonomous cyber defense with military-grade security features.
 From concept to production in record time! #Achievement #Cybersecurity

-### Industry Recognition
-🏅 Proud to announce: CDA selected as "Best Open Source Security Project" and featured in Black Hat Arsenal 2024.
-Community-driven innovation at its finest! #Awards #OpenSource

 ---